A Namibia Safari

 How Much Does a Namibia Safari Cost?

-Whether you want to go on a self-drive budget safari (from $150 per person per day), or splash out on a high-end exclusive safari (from $500 per person per day), it’s easy to organize.
+On average, a budget Namibia safari costs $200 (USD) per person per day, a mid-range safari costs $325 per person per day, and a high-end exclusive safari costs $650 per person per day.
 The vast sunburnt wildernesses of Namibia, swept by apricot-colored dunes, are home to some fascinating wildlife.

-Whether you want to go on a self-drive budget safari (from $150 per person per day), or splash out on a high-end exclusive safari (from $500 per person per day), it’s easy to organize.
+On average, a budget Namibia safari costs $200 (USD) per person per day, a mid-range safari costs $325 per person per day, and a high-end exclusive safari costs $650 per person per day.
 The vast sunburnt wildernesses of Namibia, swept by apricot-colored dunes, are home to some fascinating wildlife.

-Average Costs of a Safari in Namibia Safari Costs (Per person per day)
+Average Costs of a Safari in Namibia Safari Costs (USD per person per day)

 Comfort Level Private